careforrare/PersonalizedMedicine/care-for-rare/content/en/_index.md

 <div class="row p-0">
 <div class="col-md-8">
 <h2>What is the&nbsp;<div class="d-inline-flex -bg-primary p-1 rounded">
-<h2 class="-text-white fw-bold m-0">Care for Rare</h2>
+<h2 class="-text-white fw-bold m-0">Care-for-Rare</h2>
 </div>&nbsp;foundation?
 </h2>
 <p>
 The Care-for-Rare Foundation is helping children with rare diseases.
 Children with rare diseases are the orphans of medicine.
-They are overshadwed in many ways: Odysseys from doctor to doctor and frequent misdiagnoses define their lives.
+They are overshadowed in many ways: Odysseys from doctor to doctor and frequent misdiagnoses define their lives.
 Many rare diseases are still incurable.
 Only through increased research efforts and international cooperation can this fate be changed. </p>
 <p>The Care-for-Rare Foundation helps across national borders to give children with rare diseases hope for a